logan169/logan169.github.io/_posts/2025-03-04-houdini-large-language-model-agent.md

 AI infrastructure also requires dedicated technical resources to manage hardware, optimize inference, and update models as advancements emerge.

+In this blog, we will deploy a local LLM server to develop our AI agent, experimenting with different LLM models and weight configurations to evaluate their impact on the agent’s generative performance.

 # Implementation
 To implement this setup, we will rely on the following technology stack: